Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 Gathering information on the selected topic

-Processing the collected information
+Processing of collected information

 December-